graphsense/graphsense-setup/README.md

 and [graphsense-ethereum-transformation][gs-eth-transformation]).

-The current Docker setup requires an existing, external Spark standalone cluster (Spark version 2.7.7 with Scala 2.12), which could also be deployed using Docker (as [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy/)).
+The current Docker setup requires an existing, external Spark standalone cluster (Spark version 3.1.2), which could also be deployed using Docker (as [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy/)).
 The environment variable `SPARK_DRIVER_HOST` specifies the network address of the host machine where the container will be running.
 Spark cluster nodes should